Create a safe home: How to prevent falls in the elderly living at home

-At scuseme we receive lots of calls and enquiries from people who want to make their homes safe.
+At scuseme, we receive lots of calls and enquiries from people who want to make their homes safe.
 A number of these are from older people who live independently.
 As we head into our later life, we become much more vulnerable to an injury in the home.
 Sadly, falls are the most common cause of death from injury in the over 65s.
 However, there is much we can do to proof homes against the risk from falls and precautions we can take.

-It is a common misconception that accidents among the elderly are usually falls on stairs or in bathrooms.
+It is a common misconception that accidents among the elderly are usually falling on stairs or in bathrooms.
 Injuries and dangers throughout the home can happen in many ways.
 Although pitched at the elderly, this list has value for anyone looking to make sure their home is as safe as possible.
 If you need help, all scuseme tradespeople are personally vetted.
 Many are DBS checked and we even have some who are Age UK certified.
-At the end of the article you can find details of free services in Cambridge for help and support.
+At the end of the article, you can find details of free services in Cambridge for help and support.

 Use this list to check every room in the house for hazards.